z0ph/qbsky/README.md

 ### Requirements

 1. AWS Account
-2. Bluesky App Password
+2. Bluesky Account
-3. Terraform
+3. Terraform App

 ### How to deploy on your AWS Account